Online Detection of Changes in Moment-Based Projections: When to Retrain Deep Learners or Update Portfolios?

-Example 1: In finance the risk of a portfolio $ \vecv $ of risky assets with log returns $ \vecY $ is usually measured by the variance $ \vecv^\top \bfSigma \vecv $ of the portfolio return $ \vecv^\top \vecY $, where $ \bfSigma = \Var( \vecY )$.
-The Markowitz-optimal portfolio explicitly depends on the structure of the first two moments.
+Such second moment functionals, even in a much simpler form, also arise in computational finance when determining optimal portfolios.
+Thus, before proceeding with our primary deep learning application, let us briefly discuss this example from finance: The risk of a portfolio $ \vecv $ of $d$ risky assets with log returns $ \vecY $ is usually measured by the variance $ \vecv^\top \bfSigma \vecv $ of the portfolio return $ \vecv^\top \vecY $, where $ \bfSigma = \Var( \vecY )$ is the $d \times d $ covariance matrix.
+It is well known that the Markowitz--optimal portfolio explicitly depends on the structure of the first two moments and requires to compute the inverse $ \bfSigma^{-1} $.
 It should be updated if and only if its risk has changed, since for a large investment universe such an update leads to substantial computational costs and, even more important, substantial trading costs.

-Example 2: Deep neural networks with $H$ hidden layers and linear output process inputs $ \vecX $ and linearly combine derived features $ \vecZ = f_H( \vecX ) $ by some network function $ f_H $ to determine the net output $ \bfbeta^\top \vecZ $ where $ \bfbeta $ denotes the vector of output weights.
+The problem to examine neural network predictions breaks down to a similar quadratic form.
+Anticipating the main message behing the detailed discussion in Section~\ref{Sec:Applications}, the basic idea is as follows: Recall that deep neural networks with $H$ hidden layers and linear output process inputs $ \vecX $ and linearly combine derived features $ \vecZ = f_H( \vecX ) $ by some network function $ f_H $ to determine the net output $ \bfbeta^\top \vecZ $ where $ \bfbeta $ denotes the vector of output weights.